Preparing to travel to China?

-Linkedin!
-Yes, the popular international business networking social network still works in China.
+LinkedIn!
+Yes, the popular international business and professional networking social media platform still works in China.
 We think it is because they made some special discussions and arrangements for Chinese users and they have a presence on the ground in China to make this happen.
 Plus, China does want business people in their country to do business globally, right?
 So let’s hope this stays open.

 Yes, another popular site that is working in China is Quora.
 Maybe they are moderating their content more, or also have some special arrangement.
 Our idea is they filter much more the content that is posted.

 Writing about Chinese aggressive censorship is a pretty dark topic to talk about.
 The reason why certain websites are blocked is just obscure.
 Personally, I think it is a terrible idea to be deprived of information or freedom of expression.
 But at the same time, I can think of more possible reasons why China has been restrictive, and I am pretty sure there is more to this story.
 Does it aim to protect its people?
 Or to protect the government?

 I wonder how the Chinese citizens take their loss of freedom of expression and where these restrictions will lead them to.
 For the Chinese government, blocking these websites is a hard and never-ending battle to fight, because people will always try to find a way into the world wide web.